Please click here to donate and make a lasting, local difference for land, water, wildlife and walking trails.

 - Because of the property’s overall relatively flat topography with slight slopes and wide trails, a future aspiration could include creating a wheelchair-accessible trail loop compatible with Americans with Disabilities Act (ADA) standards.

-- As mentioned below, this acquisition is consistent with the Town of Harwich Open Space and Recreation planning goals, including protecting Landscape Character, Water Resources, Wetlands, Fisheries and Wildlife, and Scenic Resources.
+- This land-saving project is consistent with the Town of Harwich Open Space and Recreation planning goals, including protecting Landscape Character, Water Resources, Wetlands, Fisheries and Wildlife, and Scenic Resources.

 - This acquisition is also responsive to the results of the 2015 Community Survey, which was part of the 2017 Town Open Space & Recreation Plan drafting process.
 A vast majority of survey respondents replied that it is “very important” for the Town to continue to acquire and preserve open space and natural areas.
 See specific planning goals met with this project, please click here.